 Inverter Noise

 Some Fox ESS hybrid inverters produce a noticeable hum when operating at higher loads.
 For garage installations, this is rarely an issue.
 For installs near living spaces, we'd recommend discussing placement options during the survey.
+The EVO series is quieter at <45 dB.

 Who Is Fox ESS Best For?